 Sponsored posts that involve health or weight loss claims need special consideration.
 If you are sharing results, like losing x number of pounds in a short period of time, and these results would not be not typical for the average consumer, this must be disclosed: Ad.
 I tried these supplements and lost 15 lbs. in a week.
 Thank you, X! *Results not typical and your results may vary.

 To put it bluntly: when in doubt, disclose.

-If you have additional questions about how to properly disclose, or just want the peace of mind of knowing your disclosure is sufficient, we can help you with that.
+If you have additional questions about how to properly disclose, or just want the peace of mind of knowing your disclosure is sufficient, reach out to Danielle at her firm, Liss Legal.